by Jim Forest

 The second fact I should mention is that, in the decades following the Bolshevik revolution, the Soviet state made a very serious effort to destroy the Church and to convert everyone to atheism.
 Religious education was forbidden, atheist education was compulsory.
 Churches and monasteries were turned to other uses or simply destroyed.
 In the 1980s and 90s, I often stood in the ruins of Russian churches.
 Many thousands of Christians were executed.
 Millions more died in the labor camps known as the Gulag Archipelago.

 Now the story: In the Stalin years, a popular Russian comedian developed a stage act in which he played a drunken priest.
 Dressed in wine-stained priestly robes and armed with a censor exhaling thick clouds of incense, he did a comic imitation of the liturgy.
 Part of his performance was to chant the Beatitudes but with distorted words —such alterations as “blessed are they who hunger and thirst for vodka” and “blessed are the cheese makers” — while struggling to manage his out-of-control censor and to remain more or less upright.
 He had done his act time and again and been rewarded by the authorities for his work in promoting atheism and in making worship seem ridiculous.

 Truly, the Beatitudes can change one’s life.

 The Beatitudes are such a short text — eight of them and only ten verses long.
 “Blessed” is the most repeated word in the most familiar English translation.
 What does it mean?
-To find out, let’s look at the oldest text of the Gospels, the Greek New Testament.
+To find out, let’s look at the oldest text of the Gospels in the Greek New Testament.
 Here the key word at the start of each Beatitude is makarios.